• Skip to primary navigation

 Yes, absolutely!
 Keep in mind that lamb has a very distinct flavor and that is the reason for choosing it for this burger.
 However, mixing beef and lamb or even making these with all ground beef would still be great.
 You would end up with a slightly different flavor than the recipe intended - but it would still be darn good.
 Use meat that is 80/20 for best flavor!

-If you tried this burger recipe, let me know!
-I'd love for you to come back and give it a 5-star rating and/or a review in the comments! 🙂 Let's stay connected, so please share photos of your creations with me and others on Instagram, Facebook, and Pinterest!
+If you tried this recipe, let me know!
+I'd love for you to come back and give the recipe a 5 star rating and leave a review in the comments! 🙂 Let's stay connected, so please follow me on Instagram, Facebook, and Pinterest!
+Subscribe to my newsletter to get healthy fresh recipe ideas every week!

 The Best Greek Burger (Gyro Burger)